isislab-unisa/KGHeartBeat/README.md

 ```
 ## Input configuration
 From the [KG-quality-analysis/configuration.json](configuration.json) file, you can choose the Knowledge Graph to analyze.
 You can analyze it by using a list of keywords, ids (indicated in LOD cloud or DataHUB) or by explicitly indicating the SPARQL endpoint (also a combination of these methods is possible).
 In the example below, all the Knowledge Graphs that have the keywords *"museum"* will be analyzed.
-From the [KG-quality-analysis/configuration.json](configuration.json) file, you can choose the Knowledge Graph to analyze.
-You can analyze it by using a list of keywords, ids (indicated in LOD cloud or DataHUB) or by explicitly indicating the SPARQL endpoint (also a combination of these methods is possible).
-In the example below, all the Knowledge Graphs that have the keywords *"museum"* will be analyzed.
 ```
 {"name": ["museum"], "id": [], "sparql_url" : [], "sparql_url" : []}
 ```